seanhulseman/stellar-object-classification---larger-attempt/README.md

 | redshift   | float   | SDSS    | Redshift value usually indicates the object's distance from Earth.
 Redshift is a constant multiple to all wavelengths of the spectrum emitted by stellar objects|
 | ra         | float (0-360 degrees)  | SDSS    |This is similar to longitude on Earth but projected onto the celestial sphere.|
 | dec        | float (0-90 degrees)  | SDSS    |This is similar to latitude on Earth but projected onto the celestial sphere.|
-# Executive Summary
-## Problem Overview
-The classification of celestial objects is a fundamental task in astronomy, and the SDSS dataset, comprising 2.2 million data points, provides an opportunity to enhance the accuracy and efficiency of this process.
-The project aims to leverage machine learning techniques to develop a classification model for celestial objects based on their spectral features and astronomer-determined redshifts.

-## Goals and Objectives
-* Develop a machine-learning model for classifying celestial objects.
-* Achieve a classification accuracy of at least 98% on the test dataset.
-* Learn something new about quasars.
-I recently read an article [here](https://www.smithsonianmag.com/smart-news/astronomers-discover-the-brightest-known-object-in-the-universe-shining-500-trillion-times-as-bright-as-the-sun-180983815/) that discusses the discovery a quasar that was initially thought to be a star due to its immense brightness and it got me inspired to do an astrophysics related data science project
 ## Methodology
 The project involves the following steps: